Vasily Badanov: World War II

 After Operation Barbarossa began, Badanov led the division as part of the 21st Army in the Battle of Smolensk.
 The division was disbanded in September, and he was appointed commander of the 12th Tank Brigade on the Southwestern Front.
-From March 1942, he served as acting deputy commander-in-chief of the 56th Army for tank forces, fighting in the battles on the approaches to Taganrog.
-Badanov took command of the 24th Tank Corps of the Southern Front on 19 April of that year.
+The brigade was withdrawn to the front reserve on 22 October, and took part in the Barvenkovo–Lozovaya offensive from 18 January, assigned to the 57th Army.
+From March 1942, he served as acting deputy commander of the 56th Army for tank forces, fighting in the battles on the approaches to Taganrog.
+Badanov took command of the 24th Tank Corps of the Southern Front on 19 April.
 From July, he led it in heavy defensive battles in the Voronezh sector and in the Great Bend of the Don as part of the Bryansk and Voronezh Fronts.
+At the beginning of December, the corps took part in Operation Little Saturn, with Badanov leading it in the Tatsinskaya Raid into the German rear.
+Badanov was promoted to lieutenant-general (a rank above major-general in the Soviet system) on 26 December 1942 and became the first recipient of the Order of Suvorov, second class, the same day.
+For its performance, the corps became the elite 2nd Guards Tank Corps.

-Noted for his superb command of the 24th Tank Corps in 1942 during the German Stalingrad campaign, Badanov was promoted to lieutenant-general (a rank above major-general in the Soviet system) soon after the Tatsinskaya Raid and became the first recipient of the Order of Suvorov, second class, in 1943.
-Badanov commanded the 4th Tank Army from July 1943, leading it during Operation Kutuzov and the battles for Right-bank Ukraine.
-From September the army was in the Reserve of the Supreme High Command, and in February 1944 joined the 1st Ukrainian Front.
+Badanov continued to command the 2nd Guards Tank Corps in Operation Gallop in the Donbas in January 1943, and the repulse of the German counteroffensive in the Third Battle of Kharkov in March 1943.
+He was promoted to command the 4th Tank Army in July 1943, leading it during Operation Kutuzov and the battles for Right-bank Ukraine.
+The army was withdrawn to the Reserve of the Supreme High Command in September 1943, and in February 1944 joined the 1st Ukrainian Front.
 On 6 January 1944 he was awarded the United States Distinguished Service Cross for "extraordinary heroism".
 Badanov was seriously wounded during the Proskurov-Chernivtsi Offensive during March 1944.
-After recovering, he served as chief of the Higher Educational Institutions Directorate of the Main Directorate for Formation and Combat Training of the Armored and Mechanized Forces of the Red Army from August of that year.
+After recovering, he served as chief of the Military Training Institutions Directorate of the Main Directorate for Formation and Combat Training of the Armored and Mechanized Forces of the Red Army from August of that year.

 Postwar

 After the end of the war, Badanov continued to serve in his previous position.
 He served as commander of the Armored and Mechanized Forces of the Central Group of Forces from June 1946.
-Beginning the Higher Academic Course at the Voroshilov Higher Military Academy on 30 April 1949, Badanov was appointed chief of the Higher Educational Institutions Directorate of the Armored and Mechanized Forces of the Soviet Army after his graduation in July 1950.
+Beginning the Higher Academic Courses at the Voroshilov Higher Military Academy on 30 April 1949, Badanov was appointed chief of the Higher Educational Institutions Directorate of the Armored and Mechanized Forces of the Soviet Army after his graduation in July 1950.
 He retired on 8 June 1953 and died in Moscow on 1 April 1971, being buried in the Novodevichy Cemetery.